rafaeldoria/crawler_example/readme.md

 The website seminovosbh.com.br is a local portal to search used cars.
 We need that stock of cars in our services.
 To do so, you gone crawl the website.

-Using Node.js or PHP, you must provide an endpoint to search cars (according the existing filters) and another endpoint to view the details of a selected car.
+Using Node.js or PHP, you must provide an Restfull endpoint to search cars (according the existing filters) and another endpoint to view the details of a selected car.

 Good look!